Tango

-Tango is a partner dance and social dance that originated in the 1880s along the Río de la Plata, the natural border between Argentina and Uruguay.
-The tango was born in the impoverished port areas of these countries from a combination of Rioplatense Candombe celebrations, Spanish-Cuban Habanera, and Argentine Milonga.
+Tango is a partner dance and social Latin dance that originated in the 1880s along the Río de la Plata, the natural border between Argentina and Uruguay.
+The tango was born in the impoverished port areas of these countries from a combination of Argentine Milonga, Spanish-Cuban Habanera, and Uruguayan Candombe celebrations.
 It was frequently practiced in the brothels and bars of ports, where business owners employed bands to entertain their patrons.
 It then spread to the rest of the world.
-Many variations of this dance currently exist around the world.
+A number of variations of this dance currently exist around the world.

 On August 31, 2009, UNESCO approved a joint proposal by Argentina and Uruguay to include the tango in the UNESCO Intangible Cultural Heritage Lists.

 History

 Tango is a dance that has influences from African and European culture.
-Dances from the candombe ceremonies of former African enslaved people helped shape the modern day tango.
-The dance originated in lower-class districts of Buenos Aires and Montevideo.
-The music derived from the fusion of various forms of music from Europe.
+Dances from the Candombe ceremonies of former African enslaved people helped shape the modern day tango.
+The dance originated in working-class districts of Buenos Aires and Montevideo.
+Tango music derived from the fusion of various forms of music from Europe.
 The words "tango" and "tambo" around the River Plate basin were initially used to refer to musical gatherings of slaves, with written records of colonial authorities attempting to ban such gatherings as early as 1789.

 Initially, it was just one of the many dances, but it soon became popular throughout society, as theatres and street barrel organs spread it from the suburbs to the working-class slums, which were packed with hundreds of thousands of European immigrants.

 When the tango began to spread internationally around 1900, cultural norms were generally conservative, and so tango dancing was widely regarded as extremely sexual and inappropriate for public display.
 This led to a phenomenon of culture shock.
 Additionally, the combination of African, Native American and European cultural influences in tango was new and unusual to most of the Western world.

 Many neighbourhoods of Buenos Aires have their particular tango histories: for example La Boca, San Telmo and Boedo.
 At Boedo Avenue, Cátulo Castillo, Homero Manzi and other singers and composers used to meet at the Japanese Cafe with the Boedo Group.